Other Harpy modules

 # arguments

-DIRECTORY file/directory paths ‼️ Output directory of an existing harpy workflow
+DIRECTORY file/directory paths required Output directory of an existing harpy workflow

---conda toggle generate a .harpy_envs/ folder with the necessary conda enviroments
+--conda toggle Generate a /workflow/envs folder with the necessary conda enviroments

 The DIRECTORY is the output directory of a previous harpy-invoked workflow, which must have the workflow/config.yaml file.
 For example, if you previously ran harpy align bwa -o align-bwa ..., then you would use harpy resume align-bwa, which would have the necessary workflow/config.yaml (and other necessary things) required to successfully continue the workflow.
 Using resume does not overwrite any preprocessing files in the target directory (whereas rerunning the workflow would), which means you can also manually modify the config.yaml file (advanced, not recommended unless you are confident with what you're doing).

-resume also requires an existing and populated .harpy_envs/ directory in the current work directory, like the kind all main harpy workflows would create.
+resume also requires an existing and populated workdir/envs/ directory in the target directory, like the kind all main harpy workflows would create.
 If one is not present, you can use --conda to create one.

 # popgroup